KB User's Guide - Documents Tab - How to Create and Publish a Document

 Before you can save your new document, you must enter a Title, Keywords, Summary, and Body.
 These four fields represent the absolute minimum of information that must be present in a KB document.
 For more information about these fields (and the other fields on this page), please see KB User's Guide - Documents Tab - Overview of Fields in Document editor.

 If you have created document templates, you can populate these fields by using the template dropdown above the title field.
-See KB User's Guide - Documents Tab - Template Creation via a New Document Set to "Template" Type for more information on creating and using templates.
+See KB User's Guide - Documents Tab - Template Creation via a New Document Set to "Template" Type for more information on creating and using template

 As you are working, click the Save change button periodically to save changes.
 If you do not save changes periodically and you lose your network connection or your computer shuts down unexpectedly, you will lose all content since the last time you saved.
 The KB does not automatically save, so be sure to save periodically.